-Let’s move on to the in-boom furler benefits list.
+Boom Furlers: Let’s move on to the in-boom furler benefits list.
 Here you have the ability to reduce weight aloft over in-mast or behind-the-mast units, this is a big plus in my book.
-In-boom furlers allow for a fully battened mainsail which promotes a much nicer sail shape with more ‘roach’, and if nothing else the sail lasts much longer compared to that of a vertically furled sail.
+In-boom furlers allow for a fully battened mainsail which promotes a much nicer sail shape with more ‘roach’.
+Although these sails are more expensive, they offer better performance in regards to power and sail shape, and if nothing else the sail lasts much longer compared to that of a vertically furled sail.
 The chances of an in-boom system jamming on you are relatively slim and even if it does you can always drop the sail with the main halyard.
-Cost wise, whether we are talking new mast construction or current mast conversion, in-mast units are the most expensive, followed by the in-boom furler.
-The least expensive, but also the most unsightly option is the behind-the-mast furler.
-If I were given the choice, I would be inclined to meet in the middle and choose an in-boom furling unit.

-Lastly, as for behind the mast units, these usually need to be custom retro-fitted and therefore really don’t have a preferred manufacturer, simply find a quality rigger that you trust.
+Lastly, as for behind the mast units (excluding the Facnor CF Furler), these usually need to be custom retro-fitted and therefore really don’t have a preferred manufacturer, simply find a quality rigger that you trust.
 They are usually custom made and use headsail furling units of which I might be inclined to recommend Schaefer or Harken (click the links to see why).
 In the case of the behind the mast furler, you’ll need to talk to your local rigger and ask about what system they might use and how they would go about installing it.

 Have a question or comment, drop us a line below.
 We will reply!